vogdan/survey_data_import/README.md

     surveyDI.py [-h] -i INPUT_DIR [-o OUTPUT_DIR]

     optional arguments:
         -h, --help            Show this help message and exit -i INPUT_DIR, --input_dir INPUT_DIR
                               Directory containing input csv files
         -o OUTPUT_DIR, --output_dir OUTPUT_DIR
                               Directory that will contain output files.
-Will be created if doesn't exist.
+Will be created if doesn't exist
         -d, --write_to_db     Write information to database also.
         -D, --only_to_db      Only write to database.